David Hewlett

 Actor, Director, Writer

-David Ian Hewlett (born 18 April 1968) is a British, Canadian and American actor, director and writer best known for his portrayal of Dr. Rodney McKay in the Stargate science-fiction franchise.
-Over a career that began in the mid-1980s, he has worked across low-budget horror and mainstream science fiction, and has written, directed and produced independent projects including the feature A Dog’s Breakfast.
+David Ian Hewlett (born 18 April 1968) is a British and Canadian actor, writer and director best known for his portrayal of Dr. Rodney McKay in the Stargate science-fiction franchise.
+Hewlett first gained attention for his television work on Traders and for his early film roles in Pin and Cube, and he has written and directed independent projects including A Dog’s Breakfast.

 Early Life and Background